fkohlgrueber/rust-clippy/rfcs/0001-syntax-tree-patterns.md

 ## Pattern syntax

-The following examples demonstate the pattern syntax:
+The following examples demonstrate the pattern syntax:

 #### Any (`_`)